barryclark/jekyll-now/_posts/2020-04-16-rust-2c-driver-p1.md

 these traits, so they can for example light up an LED by using the OutputPin trait.

 ## Getting started
-What the above tells us is that, at least for now, the only dependency we require is embedded-hal and maybe an implementation of a HAL for the STM32L4 for a little example running on our development board in the end.
+What this means for us is that, at least for now, the only dependency we require is embedded-hal and maybe an implementation of a HAL for the STM32L4 for a little example running on our development board.
 This means our Cargo.toml will end up looking as follows:
 ```toml
 [dependencies]